iliasmc/DesignPatterns/README.md

+*This repository is a collection of my notes from reading the book 'Design Patterns, Elements of Reusable Object-Oriented Software'.*

 ## What is a design pattern?

 A design pattern names, abstracts, and identifies the key aspects of a common design structure that make it useful for